Oscar Hiljemark

-Oscar Karl Niclas Hiljemark (/sv/; born 28 June 1992) is a Swedish professional football coach and a former player who is the manager of the Swedish club IF Elfsborg.
+Oscar Karl Niclas Hiljemark (/sv/; born 28 June 1992) is a Swedish professional football coach and a former player who was most recently the head coach of Italian club Pisa.
 A midfielder, he started his career with IF Elfsborg in 2010 and went on to represent PSV, Palermo, Genoa, Panathinaikos, and Dynamo Moscow before retiring at AaB in 2021.
 A full international between 2012 and 2020, he won 28 caps for the Sweden national team and represented his country at UEFA Euro 2016 and the 2018 FIFA World Cup.

 Club career

 Early career

 Hiljemark played for Swedish top team IF Elfsborg.
-He was chased by many clubs in Sweden in his youth but decided to sign a youth contract with Elfsborg in 2008.
-He participated in many national team camps as a young player, and was predicted a great career for his mature style of play.
+He was chased by many clubs in Sweden in his youth, but decided to sign a youth contract with Elfsborg in 2008.
+He participated in many national team camps as a young player and was expected to have a great career due to his mature style of play.